FHantke/brave-browser-wiki/Triage-Guidelines.md

 - Current approvers are @rebron @kjozwiak @Sri @bbondy @clifton (Slack usernames).
 - If you are not an approver, do NOT approve any requests made to a Beta or Release branch
-- They are expected to keep on top of PRs tagged with labels similar to: `uplift-request/0.56.x-Beta`.
 - They should be working to keep PRs to version branches at 0 issues.
 - The person doing the original request must see that it actually gets merged.